 Money has a strange way of leaving our wallets faster than it comes in, and that means we have to budget our income carefully.
 Everything from food to entertainment should be accounted for.
 But what about dating?
 Is it still okay to have a love life when you’re on a budget?
 The correct answer here is “yes”!

 Dating is an essential part of life.
 It’s how we come to meet our future life partner and so it definitely should be a budgeting priority.
-If you’re in the dating game, but don’t want to find yourself taking out California cash advances to show them a good time, here are 5 ways to crank up the fun while keeping a tamed budget!
+If you’re in the dating game, but don’t want to find yourself taking out payday loans to show them a good time, here are 5 ways to crank up the fun while keeping a tamed budget!

 For the sake of being romantic, not everybody likes to “go Dutch”, but splitting the bill is your best bet if you’re trying to stick to a budget.
 If dividing the check isn’t an option, you could always go to dinner where the meals are reasonably priced, or even stay in and cook!
 Save the fancy 5-star restaurants for Valentine’s Day.

 Going to the movies is a great date idea, but if you’re not careful it can also be a really expensive one.
 Tickets will run you about $13 a piece, not to mention the arm and a leg you’ll give up for popcorn, soda, and candy.
 Between tickets and the over-priced concessions, you could easily spend over $50 on yourself and your date.

 But if streaming a movie at home is out of the question, try going to a matinee screening instead.
 Tickets are a lot cheaper during daytime hours.
 Also, be sure to eat beforehand.
 This way, you won’t be tempted to stock up on popcorn and candy come showtime.